Kaleb-Nim/Kaleb-Nim/README.md

 ### Hi there 👋
 I'm Kaleb, Year 2 tech enthusisit studying Applied AI and analytics

+Currently Interning at A*STAR doing research in NLP and LLMs for Monitoring Disruption Events in supply chain.
 <!--
 **Kaleb-Nim/Kaleb-Nim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.